Dungeon Name: Fire Dragon

-Tail Whip & Tail Slam – Both the Tail Whip and Tail Slam function that same as in Phase 1.
-However in Phase 2, you cannot grab onto the Fire Dragon to dodge the Tail Whip.
+Tail Whip & Tail Slam – Both the Tail Whip and Tail Slam function the same as in Phase 1.
+However, in Phase 2, you cannot grab onto the Fire Dragon to dodge the Tail Whip.
 And you cannot jump to the ledge to dodge either, as there are only holes to go to in Phase 2.

 One Hit Laser (15:49) – The laser functions the same as in Phase 1, however you can only dodge it by dropping into a hole.
 Players can’t stay up top as you can get away with in Phase 1.
 I’ve read that you can climb pillars to get above the laser, but it would take too much time to do anyway.
 This hasn’t been tested by me.